 College Factual analyzes over 2,000 colleges and universities in its annual rankings and ranks them in a variety of ways, including most diverse, best overall quality, best for non-traditional students, and much more.

-Concordia University, Wisconsin received ACT scores from 100% of accepted students.
+Concordia University, Wisconsin received ACT scores from 90% of accepted students.
 When looking at the 25th through the 75th percentile, ACT Composite scores ranged between 20 and 26.

-Concordia University, Wisconsin Faculty
+Learn more about Concordia University, Wisconsin admissions.

 Another measure that is often used to estimate how much access students will have to their professors is how many faculty members are full-time.
 The idea here is that part-time faculty tend to spend less time on campus, so they may not be as available to students as full-timers.

 The full-time faculty percentage at Concordia University, Wisconsin is 100%.
 This is higher than the national average of 47%.

 The freshmen retention rate of 81% tells us that most first-year, full-time students like Concordia University, Wisconsin enough to come back for another year.
 This is a fair bit higher than the national average of 68%.
 That's certainly something to check off in the good column about the school.

 The on-time graduation rate for someone pursuing a bachelor's degree is typically four years.
 This rate at Concordia University, Wisconsin for first-time, full-time students is 43%, which is better than the national average of 33.3%.

 Find out more about the retention and graduation rates at Concordia University, Wisconsin.